 The GELM ® has gone through several rounds of rigorous psychometric validation to ensure reliability and validity of its final version.
 The GELM ® incorporates observations of thousands of effective and ineffective leaders by experienced coaches, INSEAD professors and clients from all over the world.

-Two round of face and content validity testing were conducted.
+Two rounds of face and content validity testing were conducted.
 Based on these analysis, the GELM ® has been confirmed to show sound psychometric properties.

 The process begins with the selection of the executive/clients who will take the questionnaire(s).
 In most instances, the programme coordinator provides access to the website where participants and their observers complete the questionnaire.
 When all the questionnaires have been completed, the coordinator prints out a feedback report for each of the participants.
 The executive/client then works with a facilitator, coach or counsellor to develop an action plan for change.